 How to Fix It

-If you’re not sure why your dog is experiencing muscle atrophy, a trip to the vet may be in order to determine the root cause.
+If you’re not sure why your dog is experiencing muscle atrophy, a trip to the vet may be to determine the root cause.

 How to Rebuild Muscles after Surgery

 Although your dog will need some amount of crate rest after surgery, movement is an integral part of the recovery process.
 Crate rest without any type of activity makes it more likely for atrophy to occur.
 It can also lengthen the entire recovery process.

 Even while confined to crate rest, you can engage your dog in stimulating activities to keep his mind and body active.
 Make sure the activities are adapted to align with your dog’s specific injury and activity capabilities during the recovery process.
 Start off slow and easy, gradually increasing the amount and type of activities as your dog becomes stronger.
 Check out our home rehabilitation guides for in-depth information regarding activities after surgery.

 Importance of Dog Physical Therapy

 Dog physical therapy can likewise help in the recovery and healing process.
 Canine physical therapy uses the same type of modalities and techniques used for humans, with the overall goal of reducing pain while increasing function and mobility.
 There are two main types of dog physical therapy: manual therapy and therapeutic exercises.
 The most comprehensive recovery program typically includes a combination of both.

 Before addressing post-surgery atrophy in dogs, it’s important to address any muscle inhibition.
 This is done by managing the swelling, pain, and inflammation that contribute to the inhibition.
 Home techniques can include rest, ice, and prescribed medications.